Esoterical/voron_canbus/Final_Steps.md

 # Update Config

 You will need to add some settings to your printer.cfg in order for Klipper (on the Pi) to actually talk to your new CAN nodes.
-Just skip to the [Toolhead section](#toolhead)

 ## Dedicated CAN adapter

-If you are running a dedicated USB Can adapter (like a U2C) then you don't need to do anything for this device, it won't be used/seen in the printer.cfg.
+If you are running a dedicated USB Can adapter (like a U2C) then you don't need to do anything for this device, it won't be used/seen in the printer.cfg, Just skip to the [Toolhead section](#toolhead).

 ## USB-CAN-Bridge Mainboard